3axap4eHko/OWA-Notifier/README.md

 P.S.
 Please, help me to improve extension.
 If you have a bug or idea, just send me email or report on GitHub with your case.
 Thnx.

 Changes:
+#### Version 4.0.0.x beta
+ - Based on ReactJS
+ - Added Mark All as Read button
+ - Small fixes

 #### Version 3.0.2.x beta
  - Popup close mode
  - Popup buttons